Luchy4real/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a scrip that takes a list of words
+Create a script that takes a list of words as input and prints only words that appear exactly once